curl/curl/docs/SSL-PROBLEMS.md

 ## Ciphers

   Clients give servers a list of ciphers to select from.
-If the list doesn't include any ciphers the server wants/can use, the connection handshake fails.
+If the list does not include any ciphers the server wants/can use, the connection handshake fails.